-- A compelling medical or academic reason is required for leaving a program early.
-You should consult first with the Program Director/staff, and then with the Center for Global Study and Engagement (see page 3 for contact details).
-The Center for Global Study and Engagement will notify your class dean about your change in status. - Whenever possible, students should complete the semester that has already begun.
-Students risk not receiving credit if they withdraw from a program mid-semester before completing scheduled instruction and examinations. - Financial consequences for early withdrawal from programs are described below, in Appendix III and IV, "Refund Policy and Financial Consequences for Early Withdraw," and "Refund Policy for Early Withdrawal or Cancellation" To find out financial consequences for early withdrawal from a non-Dickinson program, please consult your program provider. - When certain of your decision, communicate your reasoning in writing to the Center for Global Study and Engagement at global@dickinson.edu.
-Please also request that your program's on-site staff e-mail the Center for Global Study and Engagement confirming the last date you attended classes. - The Center for Global Study and Engagement will then notify the campus officially of your change in status.
+- "Refund Policy for Domestic Partner Programs."
+To find out financial consequences for early withdrawal from a non-Dickinson program, please consult your program provider. - When certain of your decision, communicate your reasoning in writing to the Center for Global Study and Engagement.
+Please also request that your program's on-site staff e-mail the Office of Global Education confirming the last date you attended classes. - The Center for Global Study and Engagement will then notify the campus officially of your change in status.
 If you are asked to follow up directly with certain offices, please do so. - If your withdrawal occurs prior to the end of the first week of classes at Dickinson, you may be granted permission to return to campus.
 If so, you can contact Campus Life to arrange for housing on a last-in-line basis. - Students returning early from studying off-campus will register during the add/drop period of the following semester.